brodsa/loopitoy/README.md

 <details>
 <summary> Setup IAM </summary>

-1. Find IAM Identity and Access Management in the list of servises.
+1. Find IAM Identity and Access Management in the list of services.
 3. Create a Group:
     - Select User groups on the sidebar menu
     - Click on Create Group